tetrabiodistributed/project-tetra/content/en/docs/Explanations/Overview/_index.md

   3. Through a flow control valve that allows for linear control of the amount of air going to each patient independently of other patients
   4. Through a shutoff valve
   5. Through to the patient for an inspired breath

 Expiration follows this pathway:
   1. From the patient
   2. Through a shutoff valve
   3. Through a flow meter to capture the expired breath size of the patient
   4. Through a one-way valve
   5. Back to the ventilator

+A PEEP valve is not required in the expiratory circuit; patient PEEP should be maintained by the ventilator.
+Note that using the ventilator to maintain PEEP will require that some level of patient matching be done before placing patients on the ventilator.

 ### Components